MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Principle
 ---------

-This strategy is the strategy that mimics the behavior of the specification of the UI Pack 13.x, dedicated to the :ref:`multi-buffers<section_display_buffer_mode>` modes.
+This strategy is the strategy that mimics the behavior of the specification of the UI Pack 13.x, dedicated to the :ref:`multi-buffers<section_display_buffer_policy>` policies.

 The specification consisted in: